About the Work

 My work also focuses on resolving symptoms and improving quality of life with evidence-based models of care such as EMDR (Eye Movement Desensitization & Reprocessing) and IFS (Internal Family Systems) also known as "parts work".

-Because I believe trauma, stress and the pressures of modern day living are at the root of most "disorders" and dis-ease*, I view symptoms of anxiety, depression and fatigue, not as disorders to be treated in isolation, but as wise signals that something(s) in our context need attention.
-I work compassionately with clients, to discover what creative adjustments can be made - both internally and externally - to improve the overall quality of life.
+Because I believe trauma, stress, and the pressures of modern life are at the root of most so-called "disorders" and dis-ease*, I do not view symptoms of anxiety, depression, dissociation, or fatigue as conditions to be treated in isolation.
+Instead, I understand them as wise signals- the body and psyche asking for attention.
+I work with clients to compassionately explore what creative adjustments, both internal and external, might meaningfully improve their quality of life.

-I am transparent about my social location** and the identities I hold, when clients ask and/or it feels supportive to share.
-I believe it is important to acknowledge the ways I hold privilege/navigate within systems of oppression, as well as, the ways I am impacted by legacies of oppression, harm and displacement.
+I am transparent about my own social location** and the identities I carry, sharing when asked or when it feels genuinely supportive to do so.
+I believe it matters to name the ways I hold privilege within systems of oppression- and equally, the ways I have been shaped by legacies of oppression, cultural displacement, and ethnic harm.

 *this statement is inspired by the work of Gabor Maté and his new book, The Myth of Normal.

 ** my understanding of “social location” is how a person identifies within systems of privilege and oppression.
-It is a value of mine to be transparent about the gaps that exist between myself and clients, to acknowledge power differentials openly and as a striving to dismantle colonizing practices within psychotherapy and health care, in general.
+It is a value of mine to be transparent about the gaps that exist between myself and clients, to acknowledge power differentials openly and as a striving to interrupt oppressive practices within psychotherapy and health care, in general.